CREATIVE WRITING WORKSHOP II - 2021/2

-There is the option of a range of other feedback mechanisms agreed between tutor and students in week 1 of the module, such as seminar contribution and writing exercises.
+There is a range of other formative feedback mechanisms such as seminar contribution and writing exercises.

 - Gain practice in producing prose, poetry or other creative literary forms which engage with specific technical, formal, and creative challenges (such as voice, style, imagery, tone, atmosphere, character development, intellectual and emotional intensity, and so on)

 - Become more incisive readers of peers’ work, to develop skills to offer constructive criticism of in-progress creative work and gain confidence in discussing their work and the work of others in a nuanced and closely-observed fashion

 - Gain experience in responding creatively to informed feedback through independent development, research, and revision of creative projects